CPC464/invoice-parser-v3/README.md

 2. Set up the database
 3. Start the backend Django server on port 8888
 4. Start the frontend Streamlit app on port 8501
+5. Create a Django superuser using credentials from backend/.env.local (if one doesn't exist)

 ### Resetting the Application